Infinite divisibility of $\alpha$-Cauchy distributions: Introduction

-In particular, when $\alpha = 2$, it is the standard Cauchy distribution, also called the Lorentzian distribution or Lorentz distribution.
-It is the ratio of two independent normal random variables.
-It is a continuous distribution describing resonance behavior.
-It also describes the distribution of horizontal distances at which a line segment tilted at a random angle cuts the x-axis.
-It is important in physics as it is the solution to the differential equation describing forced resonance, while in spectroscopy it is the description of the line shape of spectral lines.
-In this paper, we study the infinite divisibility of $\mathcal{C}_\a$.

-A random variable is infinitely divisible (ID) if for any positive integer $n$, it is the sum of $n$ independent and identically distributed random variables.
-Typical examples of infinitely divisible distributions are normal, Cauchy, half Cauchy, Stable, Gamma, Poisson, and Student-t.
-The theory of infinitely divisible distribution is a classic topic in probability theory.
+A random variable is infinitely divisible if, for any positive integer $n$, it is the sum of $n$ independent and identically distributed random variables.
+Typical examples of infinitely divisible distributions include the normal, Cauchy, half Cauchy, Stable, Gamma, Poisson, and Student-$t$.
 In 1929, de Finetti first introduced the concept of infinite divisibility, and then Kolmogorov, Lévy, and Khintchine further developed the theory.
-Infinitely divisible distributions are closely related to limit theorems and the theory of Lévy processes and have important applications in finance, insurance, biology, physics, and signal processing.
-Proving or disproving infinite divisibility of a certain distribution can sometimes be quite sophisticated.
-In some cases, it is more convenient to consider subclasses of infinitely divisible distributions, like self-decomposable (SD) distributions, generalized gamma convolutions (GGC) and hyperbolically completely monotone (HCM) distributions.
-We refer to Steutel and van Harn \cite{SH04}, Sato \cite{Sat99} and Bondesson \cite{Bon92} for abundant properties of these subclasses.
+These distributions are closely related to limit theorems and the theory of Lévy processes and have important applications in finance, insurance, biology, physics, and signal processing.